angelcai1/DiscordBot/README.md

 # Angel's Discord Bot

-IN PROGRESS
+## Working functionality
+- /tictactoe - game of tic tac toe vs bot
+- the word ping will respond with pong

-SOON TO COME
+## SOON TO COME

 IDEAS:
 - Command to link to my github